Russia snubs UN court hearings in case brought by Ukraine | Law-Order

 - Netherlands

-A representative for Kyiv urged the United Nations' top court on Monday to order Russia to halt its devastating invasion of Ukraine, at a hearing snubbed by Russia.
+A representative for Kyiv urged the United Nations' top court on Monday to order Russia to halt its devastating invasion of Ukraine, at a hearing snubbed by Russia amid its ongoing assault on its neighbor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)